Undectrix

 Puzzle Theory

-The existence of this puzzle was noted in 2018 by William Kretschmer in this thread during a collaborative search for unusual groups in twisty puzzles.
+The existence of this cut geometry was noted in 2018 by William Kretschmer in this thread during a collaborative search for unusual groups in twisty puzzles.

-Looking at the generator graph for one of the PSL(2,11) orbits, it’s not immediately intuitive how these lines and triangles could be folded onto a biaxe puzzle!
-My analysis tools did not automatically detect a solution for it despite having scanned it in the past.
+Looking at the generator graph for one of the PSL(2,11) orbits, it does not seem intuitive that these lines and triangles could be folded onto two axes!
+My analysis tools did not automatically find a solution for it despite having scanned it in the past.

 Stats